rstudio/pool/tests/testthat/_snaps/dbplyr.md

       dplyr::copy_to(pool, df)
     Condition
       Error:
       !
-You cannot use `temporary = TRUE` when using a Pool object, since temporary tables are local to a connection, and there's no guarantee you'll get the same connection back next time.
-You must either create a permanent table, or checkout a connection from `pool` directly with `con <- poolCheckout(pool)`, and then release the connection back to the pool when you're finished (`poolReturn(con)`).
+Can't use temporary tables with Pool objects x Temporary tables are local to a connection i Either use `temporary = FALSE`, or i Check-out & return a connection with `poolCheckout()`/`poolReturn()`

 # dplyr verbs throw error when `temporary = TRUE`